Funky Chairs Through the Ages

 Though originally a European design, it soon crossed the Atlantic to the United States.
 Boston cabinetmaker George Bright was known to have experimented with early tub designs, producing small deep chairs in 1797 that were still a little way off the tub we are familiar with now.
 However it was Charles F Montgomery, an established writer on American furniture and interior design, who allegedly gave the tub its name.
 Stemming from the similarly shaped Club Chair, first found in gentlemen’s clubs in Northern Europe, comfort was key and hence a product was crafted to provide a cosy and relaxing seat.

 Today tub and club chairs can be found everywhere from pubs and coffee shops, to lounge or accent seating in the home.
 We offer our popular tub chair in several shades of fashionable faux leather, plus have some much-sought-after fabric models coming soon too.
-Having evolved into what we now know as the armchair, we also sell the trendy Monte, along with the undeniably stylish Spiral Chair.
+Having evolved into what we now know as the armchair, we also sell the trendy Monte.

 1929- Barcelona Chair